johnjohnlin/namedtuple/README.md

 * Use `foreach` in `namedtuple` to implement generic `ostream<<`
 * Use code generator to generate plain `ostream<<`

-In this specific scenario, we save time/memory by a factor of 4 compared with `boost::hana`, only costing 20-100% overhead compared to non-templated C++ code with code-gen.
+In this specific scenario, we consistently save time/memory by a factor of 5 compared with `boost::hana`, only costing 11-50% overhead compared to non-templated C++ code with code-gen.

 Testing scenario:

 * Randomly generate tens of deeply nested struct
 * ArchLinux 202301
 * AMD 3700X
-* gcc 12.2.0
+* gcc 12.2.1
 * No extra compile flag
 * Benchmark under `benchmarks/benchmark1`